First timer’s guide to the Megavalanche!

 Dinners + Beers – £250

-Total – Approx £1200.
-It’s worth noting if you can fill your van and split costs then this could work out a fair bit cheaper.
+It’s worth noting if you can fill your van and split costs, then this could work out a fair bit cheaper.

 How hard is the Megavalanche?

 It’s hard on bike and body, the air is thin and the uphill sprints are soul destroying.
-The mega really is the ultimate test for any rider.
+The Mega really is the ultimate test for any rider.
 As far as the race trails go it can be as hard as you want it to be.
-The faster you go, the harder this trail becomes especially if you decide to take some of the ‘cut through’ lines.
+The faster you go, the harder this trail becomes, especially if you decide to take some of the ‘cut through’ lines.
 These lines are quicker than the main line but require a lot more commitment and skill to ride.
-As far as the main race line throughout there is only a handful of sections which can’t be rolled.
+Throughout the main race trail, there are only a handful of sections which can’t be rolled.